Kellett Senior School

 Whilst the infrequent use of exercise books may send more traditional parents into a spin (lots of old-school Brits here), this ‘allows a high degree of collaboration, particularly for homework’.
-An apparent school-wide commitment to the future (and throwing off of tradition) is especially evident than in the media studies suite.
+It has also been a god-send during school closures, allowing a much smoother transition to home-learning than in other establishments.

-Most skeptics who initially frown at this as an A-level course in a highly academic school like Kellett put one foot inside it's impressive Media Suite and think again.
+The skeptics who initially frown at Media Studies as an A-level course in a highly academic school like Kellett put one foot inside it's impressive Media Suite and think again.
 The room is like Google HQ, with students on beanbags tapping away furiously on their laptops - fully focused and completely engaged in magazines, podcasts, documentaries, you name it - and a new A-levels computer science lab is now in place next to the textiles room (the much loved space formerly known as the ‘parents sewing room’).

 As with the two prep schools, Kellett Senior ‘happily welcomes’ children from both ends of the academic spectrum.
 The school has the resources to provide for a maximum of 20 ‘units’ of SEN provision per year group, ranked by number.
 A child who needs a ‘1’ unit requires a minimal amount of help; ‘4’ means a much more all-encompassing level of assistance is required.